qasim45/Python-/README.md

 # Python-
-Here i all codes of python will be show
+All codes of python included here